-- 1. Develop a loop optimization that ignores cache optimization and just uses loop reversal so that JMPZ instructions can be used.
-Give all side conditions. - 2.
+- 1. Why do many libraries for scientific computing feature representations of matrices as one-dimensional arrays?
+Discuss the tradeoffs for users and for compilers and for performance. - 2.
+Develop a loop optimization that ignores cache optimization and just uses loop reversal so that JMPZ instructions can be used.
+Give all side conditions. - 3.
 For each of the loop transformations in this lecture, give a natural example where that loop transformation increases cache efficiency.
-Give another natural example where that loop transformation would be incorrect. - 3.
-Give a natural example where multiple loop transformations are needed to optimize cache efficiency. - 4.
+Give another natural example where that loop transformation would be incorrect. - 4.
+Give a natural example where multiple loop transformations are needed to optimize cache efficiency. - 5.
 Develop loop optimizations for the special case of loops that are uniform and have c = 0 for all array accesses A[Mi + c]?
 What are the side conditions in those cases?
-For what kind of programs are these special optimizations worth implementing? - 5.
+For what kind of programs are these special optimizations worth implementing? - 6.
 In what kinds of natural examples does loop skewing play an important role?